zenika-open-source/hygie/docs/post-actions/existingRunnables.md

 This Post-Action need the following args:

-- files: the files list to delete,
+- files: the files list to delete or a comma-separated string _[optional]_,
 - message: the commit message _[optional]_,
   ::: tip
-  If not provide, it will be `removing some files'`
+  If not provide, it will be `removing file`
   :::
-- branch: the branch on which it will delete the files _[optional]_,
+- branch: the branch on which it will delete the files _[optional]_.
   ::: tip
   If no branch name is provide, it will be set to `data.branch` returned by the previous rule if exist, `master` otherwise.
   :::